Kel-Kan/insurance-analytics-portfolio/README.md

   analysis — incident type, collision type, state fraud rates (complete)

 ## Insights and recommendations

+### Week 1
-- Week 1 Day 3: I recommend the business establish a threshold on how many customers they enroll in their highest-risk category: obese smokers.
+- Day 3: I recommend the business establish a threshold on how many customers they enroll in their highest-risk category: obese smokers.
 Although smokers generate nearly half of premium revenue, they represent the highest financial risk.
 The business should explore strategies to better price or mitigate this exposure.
-- Week 1 Day 4: Ohio has the highest fraud rate (25.9%) and highest total claims ($18.5M), I would recommend investigation claim type as a fraud predictor.
+- Day 4: Ohio has the highest fraud rate (25.9%) and highest total claims ($18.5M), I would recommend investigation claim type as a fraud predictor.
-- Week 1 Friday Project: Single vehicle collision claims have the highest fraud rate at 29%, which can be explained by the absence of independent witnesses, making these incidents easier to fabricate.
+- Friday Project: Single vehicle collision claims have the highest fraud rate at 29%, which can be explained by the absence of independent witnesses, making these incidents easier to fabricate.
 Rear collision claims have the highest fraud rate within collision types at 31.2%, likely because they are easily staged.
 I would recommend the company request specific documentation for these claim types such as dashcam footage and mandatory authority investigations.
 As well, apply more rigorous scrutiny before approving payouts.

-### Week 2 SQL practice
+### Week 2
-- Day 1: Built insurance database, first SQL queries — SELECT, GROUP BY, COUNT
-- Day 2: WHERE, ORDER BY, LIMIT, CASE WHEN, LEFT JOIN
-- Day 3: Real dataset analysis — incident severity and claim amount by type (complete)

-## Insights and recommendations
 - Day 3 Analysis:
   - **Incident severity:** Minor damage represents the largest share of claims at 35.4%, however Total Loss and Major Damage combined account for 55.6% — meaning the majority of incidents are serious and carry high payout risk.
   - **Claim cost by incident type:** Single vehicle and multi-vehicle collisions together represent over 99% of total claims cost ($25.9M and $25.8M respectively).
 Vehicle theft and parked car incidents are negligible by comparison.
   - **Combined finding:** Single vehicle collisions are the highest priority risk segment across three independent dimensions — highest fraud rate (29%, Week 1), highest total claims cost ($25.9M), and highest average claim amount when severity is major ($65,965).
 Recommend prioritizing this segment  for fraud investigation, documentation requirements, and pricing review.

+### Week 2 SQL practice
+- Day 1: Built insurance database, first SQL queries — SELECT, GROUP BY, COUNT
+- Day 2: WHERE, ORDER BY, LIMIT, CASE WHEN, LEFT JOIN
+- Day 3: Real dataset analysis — incident severity and claim amount by type (complete)